AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 ## April 2020 {#april-2020}

 * Added a new section on experience event schema definition to help users configure their first event.
 [Read more](../event/experience-event-schema.md)
-* The home page for [!DNL Journey Orchestration] documentation has been updated with additionnal useful links.
+* The home page for [!DNL Journey Orchestration] documentation has been updated with additional useful links.
 [Read more](../../journey-orchestration-home.md)

 ## March 2020 {#march-2020}

 * Added parameter descriptions for _actionExecutionErrors_ and _fetchErrors_ in test logs section.
 [Read more](../building-journeys/testing-the-journey.md#viewing_logs)
 * The limitations on custom actions used in a journey have been updated.
 You can also modify the **[!UICONTROL URL]** field and the **[!UICONTROL Authentication]** parameters.
 [Read more](../action/about-custom-action-configuration.md)
-* New contexual help entries have been added.
+* New contextual help entries have been added.
 The custom authentication payload pane (in actions and data sources) now includes a help icon that links to this [section](../datasource/external-data-sources.md#section_wjp_nl5_nhb).
 * Closed journeys can now be stopped.
 [Read more](../building-journeys/using-the-journey-designer.md)
 * The interface description section has been reorganized.
 [Read more](../about/user-interface.md)
 * The triggering of multiple events has been added to the Test mode section [Read more](../building-journeys/testing-the-journey.md#firing_events)